-estimated percent of total population with incomes at 130% or less than federal poverty thresholds who participated in this program in FY2012 receiving WIC benefits - percent of income eligible infants and children under 5 years of age in 2012 who were enrolled in the Special Supplemental Nutrition Program for Women, Infants and Children
+estimated percent of total population with incomes at 130% or less than federal poverty thresholds who participated in this program in FY2015.

-Percent of eligible students who received free or reduced lunches - percent of students eligible for free or reduced lunches who participated in the program in October 2010
+Percent of eligible students who received free or reduced

+lunches - percent of students eligible for free or reduced lunches who participated in the program in October 2015.